| Courses & Credits

 Students will find that Singapore has a great deal of interesting attractions, such as museums, landmarks, nature preserves, and theme parks to visit.
 While Singapore has a gleaming city center of high-rise buildings, it is also awash with lush gardens and parks.
 Known as the Garden City, Singapore features a significant area of primary rainforest within its boundaries.

 The UNC-NUS Joint Degree Program is available in 7 majors.
-The links and worksheets below detail the departmental contact person and specific course requirements.
+Please visit the Study Abroad website

 - Global Studies